-Face it, holes in jeans are cool, but not cool when it’s just a hole or a torn hole.
+Face it, holes in jeans are trendy, but not when it’s just a hole or a torn hole.
 How many times do you wish you could do something with all those clothes you may have outgrown or have become outdated or torn up?
 Here are a few clever ways to repurpose old clothes, instead of throwing them out or giving them to Goodwill.

 Clever Ways to Repurpose Old Clothes

 Find a good tutorial, and you can easily repurpose your old clothes into a produce bag.
-This is a great way to stop using paper or plastic bags at the grocery store.
-I’m sure there are plenty of tutorials out there, so simply follow the instructions and voila, you have a produce bag to reuse over and over again.
+This bag is a great way to stop using paper or plastic bags at the grocery store.
+I’m sure there are plenty of tutorials out there, so follow the instructions, and voila, you have a produce bag to reuse over and over again.
 Add some bling to it by using old clothes to make a polka dot theme for your produce bag.

 Take your pretty old clothes and cut-up into petal shapes.
 As soon as you have a few petals, connect them by sewing or gluing them with fabric glue.
 You can then add a clip to the bottom and have new hair accessories.
-These hair accessories will look fabulous for the next outing or even simply add a little color to your life while working at home.
+These hair accessories will look fabulous for the next outing or even add a little color to your life while working at home.
 Make some for your little girl or even your little fur baby.

 While you’re on a roll of recycling, here are two cute crafts on recycling objects that you might like.